rkm-ravi94/awesome-devops-interview/prometheusStack.md

 #### Question: How does Prometheus discover targets for monitoring?
 **Answer:** Prometheus uses service discovery mechanisms to find and monitor targets dynamically.
 Common methods include:
 Static Configurations: Manually specifying targets in Prometheus configuration files.
-File-based Discovery: Reading targets from files.
-Consul, Kubernetes, or other SD integrations: Dynamically discovering targets based on service discovery mechanisms.
+File-based Discovery: Reading targets from file Consul, Kubernetes, or other SD integrations: Dynamically discovering targets based on service discovery mechanisms.

 #### Question: What are Prometheus exporters, and why are they used?